Magazine picks rising US chefs from unexpected places

-NEW YORK (Reuters) - Some of the best up-and-coming American chefs do not work in fancy restaurants in big cities.
+NEW YORK, April 3 (Reuters) - Some of the best up-and-coming American chefs do not work in fancy restaurants in big cities.
 They work in less flashy settings, even on a tiny island, according to a top U.S. food magazine.

 On Tuesday, Food & Wine Magazine released its 24th annual list of best new chefs and, as in past years, many of them work in big cities including New York, Chicago, Washington, San Francisco or Los Angeles.